Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 Vulcan 7 vs. Mojo

-For the Mojo Dialer software, I already wrote an in-depth review, and it is also a prospecting platform including an automatic dialer software.
+I already wrote an in-depth review of the Mojo Dialer software, and it is also a prospecting platform, including automatic dialer software.

 The platform can provide you with the same seller lead data as Vulcan7.